 Drug Addiction Rehab and Recovery in Marietta, GA

 Alcohol & Drug Rehab Centers in Marietta, Georgia

-Once you decide to enter treatment for your problems with drugs or alcohol, one of the most important things to remember is that you should choose the program or combination of programs that’s right for your own unique needs.
+Once you decide to enter treatment for your problems with drugs or alcohol, one of the most important things to remember is that you should choose the program, or combination of programs, that’s right for your own unique needs.
 Some people may benefit from residential treatment, while others can face their addictions with an outpatient program.
 How long you’ve been misusing the substance, the severity of your addiction and your history with treatment programs can all play a role in that decision.
-To learn more, call and speak to a counselor at The Recovery Village today.

 If you have a severe addiction, you may consider a residential or inpatient treatment program.
 While it requires the most time and commitment, it’s also typically the most comprehensive type or program available.
 Patients live inside the rehab center 24 hours a day and have access to doctors, counselors and other medical professionals at all times.
 Various types of therapies are offered through residential treatment programs, and patients are taught how to cope with stress, social situations and other potential triggers they may have once they return to their normal everyday lives.

 For patients with less severe addictions or those who prefer to have more control over their daily schedules, partial hospitalization programs may be the answer.
 Each day, you attend regular sessions like you would in a residential treatment program, but as long as you live in a safe, stable environment, you may go home at the end of the day.
 On-campus housing may also be provided at certain rehab centers.